benaryorg/haskell-twitter-archive-parser/README.md

 It's also probably not best practice, that's why I'm going to rewrite it a little.

+Currently prints (might be incomplete):

+- mean character count
+- number of characters
+- most used characters
+- most used sources
+- most often replied to

 # I want <some stat>!

 Tell me!
 Open an issue!